octaviommr/mynotes/README.md

 # MyNotes

-A very simple note board application, written for demonstration purposes.
-It showcases the MERN stack and the following features:
+A very simple note board application, written for sandboxing and demonstration purposes.
+It showcases the MERN stack, specially the frontend bit which is my main area of interest and the one I'm more passionate about.
+Below is a breakdown of the most relevant application features:

+## Frontend

-- TypeScript frontend for type-safe code
+- TypeScript code for static type checking
-- State management using Redux Toolkit (with Redux Thunk middleware and Reselect memoized selectors)
+- State management using Redux Toolkit (with RTK Query and Reselect)
+- Form building and validation using React Hook Form
 - Tailwind CSS styling (with Headless UI and Heroicons)
+- Global error handling
-- Form building and validation using React Hook Form
+- Testing using Jest and React Testing Library

-- Contextual application header
+## Backend

-- Data modeling and validation with Mongoose
+- Data modelling and validation using Mongoose
-- Authentication and authorization using JWTs
+- Authentication using JWTs
-- Global error handling (frontend and backend)
+- Global error handling